René Auberjonois: Voice acting

 Auberjonois was active in radio drama.
 He read "The Stunt" by Mordechai Strigler for the National Public Radio (NPR) series Jewish Stories From the Old World to the New, and he recorded novels on tape.
 On PRI, he was featured numerous times on Selected Shorts, reading works of dramatic fiction.
-His voice was heard in Disney's The Little Mermaid (receiving alphabetical top billing as Louis the Chef and singing "Les Poissons").
+His voice was heard in Disney's The Little Mermaid (in the supporting role of Chef Louis, singing "Les Poissons").

 He did voice work on the Challenge of the GoBots series in 1980s as Dr. Braxis and was the voice of Peter Parker on the 1972 Buddah Records Spider-Man LP "From Beyond the Grave" (BDS 5119), a radio-style narrative replete with sound effects and rock and roll song interludes.

 He voice acted in The Last Unicorn as the Skull that guards the clock that serves as an entryway into the Red Bull's lair.
 Peter S. Beagle, the author of the original book, praised Auberjonois' performance, saying "he could have played any role in that movie and I would have been happy ...
 He's that talented."

-In 1984–1985, he lent his voice to DeSaad, an associate of the villainous Darkseid on the animated series Super Friends.
+In 1984–1985, Auberjonois voiced DeSaad in the animated series Super Friends.
 From 1986 to 1987, he voiced Alvinar in the series Wildfire.
-He also provided the voice of Professor Genius in Little Nemo: Adventures in Slumberland.

 He provided the voice for Janos Audron, an ancient vampire in the Legacy of Kain video game series; he was in Soul Reaver 2, Blood Omen 2, and Legacy of Kain: Defiance.
 He provided the voice of Angler in the Pirates of the Caribbean: At World's End video game.
-He voice-played General Zod in the Ruby-Spears animated Superman series episode titled "The Hunter".
+He voiced General Zod in the Ruby-Spears animated Superman series episode "The Hunter".

 Auberjonois provided minor character voices for Justice League, reprising his role as DeSaad and voicing Kanjar Ro and Galius Zed.

+Auberjonois lent his voice talents to the 2001 Public Broadcasting System (PBS) American Experience documentary "Woodrow Wilson" as the title character, along with the 2003 PBS historical documentary Kingdom of David: The Saga of the Israelites.

 In 2003, he provided the voice of Natori in the English dubbed version of semi-sequel to the Hayao Miyazaki film Whisper of the Heart, The Cat Returns.
 He reprised an animated version of his character Odo from Star Trek: Deep Space Nine in a cutaway joke in Family Guys Stewie Griffin: The Untold Story.
 The cutaway featured a more humanoid-faced Odo threatening Stewie's alleged cousin Quark.
 Auberjonois also lent his voice to Skylanders: SuperChargers.

 In 2011, he voiced villain Mark Desmond in Cartoon Network's Young Justice.
-He was also the voice of Leonard McLeish and Junkyard Jim in the Pound Puppies series, Pepé Le Pew in 2011 on The Looney Tunes Show, Azmuth in Ben 10: Omniverse, and Ebony Maw in Avengers Assemble.
+He was also the voice of Leonard McLeish and Junkyard Jim in the Pound Puppies series, Pepé Le Pew in The Looney Tunes Show, Azmuth in Ben 10: Omniverse, and Ebony Maw in Avengers Assemble.